How to Taste Wine Like a Sommelier: The 6-Step Method

 A pro then adds two perception notes:

 The structure read is the most diagnostic step for blind tasting.
 A wine with high acidity, high tannin, moderate alcohol, medium body, and a long finish is coming from a specific family of grape-and-climate combinations — and you do not need to name the flavors to start narrowing it down.
-Our wine finish meaning guide has more on how to evaluate the tail of a wine accurately.
+Our wine finish meaning and understanding tannins, acidity, and body guides break down each structural variable with calibration exercises you can run at home.

 Step 6: Conclusion